oven-sh/bun/docs/guides/ecosystem/systemd.md

 ```

 ---

+Fore a complete guide on the service unit configuration, you can check [this page](https://www.freedesktop.org/software/systemd/man/systemd.service.html)

 #### Now your application is now running as a daemon with systemd using Bun as the interpreter 🥳